 - Use the Substance Abuse and Mental Health Services Administration’s treatment locator tool

-- Call The Recovery Village Palm Beach, which offers comprehensive medical detox and rehab programs
+- Call The Recovery Village Palm Beach at Baptist Health, which offers comprehensive medical detox and rehab programs

 - Search for recovery resources in the state of Florida

 If you have concerns about alcohol use in yourself or a loved one, please feel free to contact us for a confidential discussion with one of our staff.

 Bhat, Pookala, et al. “Alcoholic hallucinosis.”
 Industrial Psychiatry Journal.
 July-December 2012.
 Accessed July 3, 2019.